Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

 * CPU `latest` now should move to `latest-cpu` and `latest-gpu` alias as `latest`.

 TODO:
-* Finish securing advanced image, and decide how to integrate its part to repository.
 * Builds of all images.
 OSS CPU, OSS GPU, Adv CPU, Adv GPU.
 On the same system.
+* Get all images build process written down.
+* Remove automatic builds on Docker Hub.
+It is crust, images are too heavy to build, and not git Docker Hub limits in any way.
+* Finish securing advanced image, and decide how to integrate its part to repository.
 * Push them to Docker hub
 * Dynamic inventory for Ansible AWS playbook
 * Make further AWS integration (maybe migrate whole process to AWS)